Polymer Clay Striped Buttons: Chevron Wraps and Drum Blanks

 Patterned polymer clay buttons get much easier when you lock the blank size first, then build stripes, chevrons, or wrapped sidewalls around that structure.
-This guide covers the clean workflow for flat sew-through buttons and short drum blanks.
+This guide covers a clean build order for flat sew-through buttons and short drum blanks.

 In brief